-Milk of magnesia can help keep a schnauzer's face white.
-Mix it with equal quantity of hydrogen peroxide.
-Add starch to the mixture to form a paste.
+Milk of magnesia can help keep the schnauzer face white.
+Mix it with an equal quantity of hydrogen peroxide.
+Add corn starch to the mixture to form a paste.
 Apply the paste on the stained part of the face and allow it to stand overnight.
 Wash the following day with warm water.

 Use nonscented baby wipes to clean your pet's face every day after meals.
-This will help to remove food debris stuck in the beard and prevent staining.
+This will help to remove food debris stuck in the schnauzer beard and prevent staining.

-It is best to use a detachable shower head to wash the face, as it will allow you to direct the water toward the beard.
+It is best to use a detachable showerhead to wash your dog's face, as it will allow you to direct the water toward the beard and prevent getting water or shampoo in your dog's eyes.
 Dry the beard with the towel, squeezing out the water rather than rubbing it.
 This will prevent the hair from getting tangled.

 The face of a schnauzer can get discolored due to a proliferation of red yeast.
 This is usually seen in dogs that suffer from excessive tearing of the eyes.
 The presence of the yeast causes the fur to get a reddish-brown tinge under the eyes.
 Consult your vet to treat this infection, as it may require medication.
 Don't give your dog medication or eye drops without first consulting your vet.